TCHG3060 - Comparative Education: Teacher Training and Educational Approaches in the United Kingdom

 Students who withdraw on or after the day of commitment will be financially responsible for any non-recoverable expenses.
-Non-recoverable expenses include the Education Abroad Office administrative fee, tution (tuition is non-recoverable as it is comprised of the participant’s share of the faculty leader’s salary, fringe benefits, and in-country expenses), and anything UW-Platteville has paid for on behalf of the participant and is unable to recover from an organization or vendor.
+Non-recoverable expenses include the Education Abroad Office administrative fee, tuition (tuition is non-recoverable as it is comprised of the participant’s share of the faculty leader’s salary, fringe benefits, and in-country expenses), and anything UW-Platteville has paid for on behalf of the participant and is unable to recover from an organization or vendor.
 Students who withdraw on or after the program start date will be financially responsible for the entire cost of the program.

 Passports should be valid for at least six months after program end date.
-To learn more about applying for a passport, please visit the U.S. Department of State website.
-You can apply for a passport here in Platteville at the local post office.
-For more information, visit their website.
+To learn more about applying for a passport, please visit the U.S. Department of State website

 Visas are not required for U.S. citizens to enter the United Kingdom.
 Non-U.S. citizens are responsible for determining visa requirements for your country of citizenship.